|The REUNION Place|

-An INTRODUCTION (as written by the skinny guy above) --
+An INTRODUCTION (as written by the skinny guy above left) --

 Following Dave Kay's evocation to show the evolution of our appearance from Midland Park High School in 1961 to present (something it's easy for Dave to ask for, since he and Dan have only gotten better looking with the years), here we go.....
 In my case this "evolution" might be more objectively revealed by my books' jackets.
-So, with a nod to Dave, here's the deterioration of my body, as revealed by the photos on my books' jackets; and the evolution of my mind, for better and worse, as revealed by the content between the covers. :)
+So, with a nod to Dave, here -- below -- is the deterioration of my body, as revealed by the photos on my books' jackets; and the evolution of my mind, for better and worse, as revealed by the content between the covers. :)

 1974 From flattop at Midland Park High, to -- 13 years later -- my quasi-liberated hair and "successful hippie" dress, manifested on the jacket of my new book: "The Liberated Man"...... the beginning of the lifelong ambivalence as to what being liberated really means.................. !!

 1986 -- After publication of my book : "Why Men Are the Way They Are", and not really knowing why men are the way they are, I used a white sweater to cover up what might give me the answer.
 I have this book (and Oprah) to thank for taking me around the world at a time that I was old enough to appreciate it and young enough to use the frequent flyer miles.